hassan-obeid/tr_b_causal_2020/notebooks/_06-Architecture.md

 - **Model training**
 Any personal laptop should be able to execute the system.
 We don't envision the need for large memory requirements.
 It is unknown exactly how long it will take the system to run, but the objective is to have each sub-system take as little time as possible.
+As of now, the notebook representing the deliverable for objective 1 of the project runs in 20 minutes for 400 simulations.
+This time can be further reduced by refactoring the current functions responsible for achieving the objective of the notebook.

 ### 10.3 How will the system interact with the external world to acquire resources? (e.g. get data or spawn virtual machines
-We can access data directly from a specified weblink or path for the dataset within the established repo.
+We can access data directly from a specified weblink or path for the dataset within the established repo. relative paths using APIs if necessary can be set in the notebooks to make this happen.

 #### 10.3.1 How does the system decide how much of an external resource is needed? (e.g. how many virtual CPUs are required during training?)
 N/A